Abdelraouf-Hawash/fruit_classification_machine/README.md

 # fruit classification machine
-this system used for fruit classification Based on fruit type or fruit quality and other ubon selected trained model
+this system used for fruit classification Based on fruit type or fruit quality and other upon selected trained model

 <img src="media/view1.jpg" width="800">